On Testing Independence and Goodness-of-fit in Linear Models: Simulation study and data analysis

-where $X = (X_1, X_2, X_3, X_4)^\top$ is the covariate vector.
-The covariates $X_1, X_2, X_3$ are normally distributed with mean 0 and variance 1 and pairwise correlation 0.5.
-The predictor $X_4$ is binary with probability of ``success'' 0.4 and independent of $X_1, X_2$ and $X_3$.
-Random samples of size $n$, where $n$ is considered to be $100$ and $200$, are drawn from Model 1 (and also from Model 2) and a multiple linear regression model is fitted to the samples, without the interaction $X_1 X_2$ term ($X_2^2$ term).
+where $X = (X_1, X_2, X_3, X_4)^\T$ is the predictor vector.
+The predictors $X_1, X_2, X_3$ are normally distributed with mean $0$ and variance $1$ and pairwise correlation $0.5$.
+The predictor $X_4$ is binary with success probability $0.4$ and independent of $X_1, X_2$ and $X_3$.
+Random samples of size $n$ are drawn from Model 1 and Model 2 and a multiple linear regression model is fitted to the samples, without the $X_1 X_2$ and $X_2^2$ terms, respectively.
 Thus, these models are well-specified if and only if $a = 0$.

-In all the calculations, whenever required, we use 1000 bootstrap samples to estimate the cut-off values for the tests.
-To implement our procedure we take Gaussian kernels with fixed bandwidths.
-To make our procedure invariant under linear transformations we work with standardized variables.
+In all the following $p$-value calculations, whenever required, we use 1000 bootstrap samples to estimate the critical values of the tests.
+The rejection probabilities reported in all the tables are computed using 2000 independent replicates.
+To make our method invariant under linear transformations we work with standardized variables.
+To implement our method we take Gaussian kernels with unit bandwidths.